syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * null

-Binds the name of the location field in the dataSource.
+Binds the name of location field in dataSource.
 It indicates the appointment location.

 #### Example